 Baked Sausage, Peppers and Onions is a classic Italian-American dish made easier for the ultimate weeknight dinner when you don't have a lot of hands-on cooking time.

-Dinner doesn't get much easier when all you have to do is turn on your oven, toss your ingredients on a sheet pan and bake it!
+Dinner doesn't get much easier when all you have to do is turn on your oven, toss your ingredients on a sheet pan, and bake it!
 This recipe is a more effortless version of the classic Sausage Peppers and Onions we all know and love because it's hands-off baking.
-There are a few ingredients to slice up (of course) and measure out, but other than that it and really just requires you to set a timer and let the oven do it's thing.
+There are a few ingredients to slice up (of course) and measure out, but other than that it really just requires you to set a timer and let the oven do its thing.

 Ingredients and Substitutions

 Here is a brief overview of the ingredients needed for this recipe.
 The full recipe with quantities is listed below this text in the recipe card.
 If substitutions are available for this recipe, they'll be listed here.
 If you don't see a substitution you are looking for, please leave a comment below.